 3. Your Site Has Outdated Content

 Stale content is a big reason why your website may not be performing as well as you’d like it to.
 If your website features content that’s even just a few months old and you haven’t uploaded anything fresh or new in a while, your website’s relevancy to your customers and to search engines will drop significantly.
 Plus, if your content is not structured properly, it’ll fail to do what it’s meant to do — inform and educate your visitors.
 If you’re having trouble with content creation, consider recycling old content in new ways.
 We blogged about that here.

 4. Your Website Takes a Long Time to Load

 Let’s face it, it’s annoying to be on a website that takes forever to load.
 According to Kissmetrics, 40% of people abandon websites that take more than 3 seconds to load.
 Add to it the fact that slow-loading websites offer poor user experiences — a factor frowned upon by Google – and you’ve got a no-good recipe for an unhappy audience.
 If your site takes longer than five seconds to load, you need to look into optimizing it.
 Certain elements like background images, textures, custom fonts, etc. are often responsible for slowing down websites.
 Get together with your web designer to identify the problem as soon as possible and sleep better knowing your audience isn’t getting frustrated with long load times.

 5. Your Website Has a Poor Conversion Rate

-If your website’s performance has gone down, look out for these five signs, and if you spot them, it’s time for a design update.
+If your website’s performance has gone down, look out for these five signs and if you spot them, it's time to consider a design update.
 Contact us, we'd love to help!